 - Failure to obey the summons of a conduct hearing board or college official.

 - Falsification, distortion or misrepresentation of information before a conduct hearing

 - Disruption or interference with the orderly conduct of a meeting of a conduct hearing

 - Institution of the disciplinary process knowingly without cause.

 - Attempting to discourage an individual’s proper participation in, or use of, the disciplinary

 - Attempting to influence the impartiality of a member of a conduct hearing board prior

 - Harassment (verbal or physical) and/or intimidation of a member of a conduct hearing

-- Failure to comply with the sanction(s) imposed under the Student Conduct Code.
+- Failure to comply with the sanction(s) imposed by a college hearing board or hearing

 - Influencing or attempting to influence another person to commit an abuse of the disciplinary

 C. No Tolerance Behavior